algorandfoundation/liquid-auth/docs/src/content/docs/server/environment-variables.md

 ORIGIN=https://<DOMAIN_NAME> # Origin of the service
 ```

+### Custom Android Client Configuration

-If you are using a custom Android client, make sure to update the `SHA256` fingerprint.
+If you are using a custom Android client, make sure to provide the `SHA256` fingerprint and package name:

 ```bash
 ANDROID_SHA256HASH=<00:00:...> # SHA256 fingerprint of the Android client
 ANDROID_PACKAGENAME=<com.example.my-wallet> # Package name of the Android client
 ```

-Configuration for MongoDB
+### MongoDB Configuration

 ```bash
 DB_HOST=<MONGO_DB_HOST:PORT> # Hostname of the MongoDB instance